Lithography Equipment

 EUV Scanner Architecture

-ASML's EUV scanners are the most complex and expensive machines in the world:
+ASML's EUV scanners are the most complex and expensive machines in the world.
+The product line evolves rapidly:

 • Source: A 25 kW CO₂ laser fires 50,000 pulses/second at 30 µm tin droplets traveling at 70 m/s.
 Each droplet is hit twice — a pre-pulse flattens it, then the main pulse creates a 13.5 nm-emitting plasma.
 Source power: 250–500W.

-• Collector mirror: A huge ellipsoidal mirror (with Mo/Si multilayer coating) captures 5 sr of the emitted EUV light and focuses it to the intermediate focus.
+• Collector mirror: A huge ellipsoidal mirror with Mo/Si multilayer coating captures roughly 5 sr of solid angle (~40% of the 4π emission) and focuses it to the intermediate focus.

 • Vacuum system: The entire optical path is in ultra-high vacuum.
 Hydrogen gas flows over mirrors to remove tin debris.